How to Create Bootable Backup in Windows 10 (2 Ways)

 How to make a bootable backup of Windows 10

 If you don't have a bootable backup for Windows 10 yet, now it is time to create one.
-To do so, two practical methods are highly recommended.
-One is using third-party free backup software, and the other is using Backup and Restore (Windows 7).
-Let's take a detailed look at each of these steps.
+To do so, three practical methods are highly recommended.

 AOMEI Backupper Standard is definitely the best free backup software for Windows 10.
 With its intuitive interface and simple operation steps, you can easily create a bootable backup of Windows 10.
 And you can create system image for Windows 10 on USB drives, external disks, cloud drives, NAS devices, and network, etc. Below are some highlights of it: